Yandex Cloud

 • subnetIds: Array of strings.
 Each string is a subnet ID.
 Specify only the subnet in the target availability zone.

-• zoneId: New set of cluster availability zones.
+• zoneId: New availability zones for the cluster.
 Specify only the target availability zone.

 Warning